jroske1120/Auth-Shelf/README.md

 ### Display all Items

 The shelf (info) page should show all of the items stored in the database in a list or table.
+`GET`

 ### Add Items to the Shelf

 The Shelf (Info) Page should allow a user to add a new item to the database (which should immediately appear in the list).
+`POST`

 > NOTE: Image url should be a full path to an existing image on the web.
 You should not attempt to implement image upload for this.

 ### Delete Items from the Shelf

 An authenticated user should be able to delete items from the shelf if they were the one who added the item to the shelf.
+`DELETE based on id, if user_id === id of person clicking delete`

 > NOTE: This should require client and server changes.
 An unauthenticated attacker from Postman should not be able to delete anything.